 Building a detailed budget is not for everyone.
 For some, it’s just time consuming and unnecessary.
-Though, if you’re reading an article with tips on how to budget better, I’m assuming you’ve decided that having a budget is for you…
+Though, if you’re reading an article on budgeting tips, I’m assuming you’ve decided that having a budget is for you…

 Which is great!